-This topic provides instructions on how to install or remove a PCIe card, such as an Ethernet card, a RAID card, or any other supported PCIe cards.
+This topic provides instructions on how to install or remove a PCIe card, such as an Ethernet card, a RAID card, an interposer card, or any other supported PCIe cards.

 Note: The PCIe card is extremely sensitive to ESD.
-Ensure that you read and understand "Handling static-sensitive devices" on page 52 first and carefully perform the operation.
+Ensure that you read and understand "Handling static-sensitive devices" on page 60 first and carefully perform the operation.